Bacterial capsule

 The outer red layer in this diagram is the capsule, which is distinct from the cell envelope.
 This bacterium is gram-positive, as its cell envelope comprises a single cell membrane (orange) and a thick peptidoglycan-containing cell wall (purple).

 The bacterial capsule is a large structure common to many bacteria.
 It is a polysaccharide layer that lies outside the cell envelope, and is thus deemed part of the outer envelope of a bacterial cell.
 It is a well-organized layer, not easily washed off, and it can be the cause of various diseases.

 The capsule—which can be found in both gram negative and gram-positive bacteria—is different from the second lipid membrane – bacterial outer membrane, which contains lipopolysaccharides and lipoproteins and is found only in gram-negative bacteria.
 When the amorphous viscid secretion (that makes up the capsule) diffuses into the surrounding medium and remains as a loose undemarcated secretion, it is known as a slime layer.
 Capsule and slime layer are sometimes summarized under the term glycocalyx.

 A bacterial capsule has a semi-rigid border that follows the contour of the cell.
 The capsule excludes India Ink when dyed.
 A slime layer is a non-rigid matrix that is easily deformed and is not able to exclude India Ink.
 Biofilms are composed of many cells and their outer barriers.
 The primary functions of both capsules and slime layers are for protection and adhesion.

 Composition

 Most bacterial capsules are composed of polysaccharide, but some species use other materials, such as poly-D-glutamic acid in Bacillus anthracis.
-Because most capsules are so tightly packed, they are difficult to stain because most standard stains cannot penetrate the capsule.
+Because most capsules are so tightly packed, they are difficult to stain because most standard stains cannot penetrate the capsule.The polysaccharides can be 2 types - heteropolysaccharide and homoplysaccharide.
 To visualize encapsulated bacteria using a microscope, a sample is treated with a dark stain, such as India ink.
 The structure of the capsule prevents the stain from penetrating the cell.
 When viewed, bacterial capsules appear as a bright halo around the cell on a dark background.